ottentita/lonaat-backend/README.md

 ## 🚀 Overview

-Lonaat is a comprehensive Flask-based backend service for affiliate marketing platforms.
+Lonaat is a full-stack affiliate marketing platform split into two parts: a Flask backend API deployed on Render and a static HTML/CSS/JS frontend deployed on Firebase Hosting.
 It combines **AI-powered content generation**, **multi-network affiliate integration**, and **bank-grade encryption** to provide a secure, scalable solution for affiliate marketers.

 ### Key Features